Why Is Drainage Important With Pavers?

 We already discussed how excess water could cause cracks and erosion to pavers, requiring some pavers to be repaired or replaced.
 Excessive moisture on pavers can also cause mold, mildew, or moss to grow, which can be troublesome and frustrating to clean off.
 Take the first step to maintaining your paver investment by including drainage in the paver design!

 There are several ways you can ensure that your pavers have good drainage.
 First, working with a professional paver company is vital.
 The experts at Unique Paverss know how to design and install a paver project that’s beautiful and entirely functional for years to come.
 In addition, we have a lot of experience with all types of outdoor areas so we can advise the best drainage system for your space.

 Proper drainage starts with a base layer under the pavers.
 Other preparation steps will ensure the ground is flat and prepared for pavers.
 Another way to include drainage is by using gravity to your advantage.
 If you’re able to install pavers on a natural slope in your area, this will help water run off the pavers.

 When designing your beautiful paver project, you can’t forget the importance of paver drainage.
 This keeps your pavers looking in pristine condition and functional for many years.
 With intentional planning, you won’t have to worry about excess water on your pavers.

-The paver experts at Unique Pavers Design are here to help design and execute your paver project with all of the aesthetics and function in mind.
+The paver experts at Unique Pavers are here to help design and execute your paver project with all of the aesthetics and function in mind.
 We specialize in pool decks, patios, driveways, steps, walkways, and firepits.
 Anywhere you envision pavers, we can help!
-Contact Unique Pavers Design today for a free design estimate and with any questions.
+Contact Unique Pavers today for a free design estimate and with any questions.